vai-sbu/ICE-tool/README.md

 # Citation

 If you use this code for your research, please cite our paper: A Tyagi, Z. Cao, T. Estro, E. Zadok, K. Mueller, "ICE: An Interactive Configuration Explorer for High Dimensional Parameter Spaces,", IEEE Visual Analytcs Science and Technology (VAST), Vancouver, Canada, October 2019.
-For more information see see also https://www3.cs.stonybrook.edu/~mueller/research/pages/ICE/
+For more information see also https://www3.cs.stonybrook.edu/~mueller/research/pages/ICE/